Isaac Success: Club career

 Success was born in Benin City.
 He started his career with local side BJ Foundation Academy appearing regularly for the side.

 In November 2013 Success agreed to a five-year deal with Udinese, starting January 2014, for a €400,000 fee.
 However, he was only granted a work permit in March of the following year, and immediately joined Granada CF, being assigned to the reserves in Segunda División B.

 On 31 August 2014, Success made his first-team debut, starting in a 1–1 away draw against Elche CF at the age of 18 years and seven months, being their youngest player ever to appear in a La Liga match.
 He scored his first professional goal on 7 December, netting his side's only of a home draw against Valencia CF, for the same scoreline.
 On 7 August 2015, Success extended his link with the club, signing until 2019 and being permanently promoted to the main squad.

 On 1 July 2016, Success agreed a five-year deal with Watford in a record transfer fee, estimated around £12.5 million from Granada.
 He scored once in 19 appearances in the 2016–17 season and, after just one appearance in 2017–18 was loaned to Malaga on 31 January 2018.

 On 26 August 2021, Success signed for Italian club Udinese on a three-year deal.

+On 27 August 2024, his contract with Udinese was terminated by mutual consent.